abarnatan/App-Sales-Analysis/README.md

 # Heroes of Pymoli In App Sales Analysis

 ## Scope:
 The purpose of this project is to analize in-app purchase data of a mobile game and visualize the data in data frames.
-Once the data frames are created, what are three key insights and recommendations?
+Once the data frames are created, make three recommendations based on key trends found.

-### The following data frames were created to analyze the date and make my recommendations:
+### The following data frames were created to analyze the data and make my recommendations:

 ![image](https://user-images.githubusercontent.com/70718724/119277509-01f20b00-bbd5-11eb-9a90-2ae5ffccfd9d.png)